-Repayment and Retention of Funds where an Entitled Student leaves the Hostel then You will repay all the moneys paid by Us to You for that Entitled Student, less the amount that is equal to the Living Allowance for the period between the commencement of the term entitlement period and the 6th Friday from the date the student took up residence.
+i. leaves the Hostel within the first six weeks of taking up residence; or ii. ceases study within the first six weeks of taking up residence; then You will repay all the moneys paid by Us to You for that Entitled Student, less the amount that is equal to the Living Allowance for the period between the commencement of the term entitlement period and the sixth Friday from the date the student took up residence.